 While there are many additional things to think about as a virtual learner, there are also many benefits!

-⊷If you are a good candidate, you will enjoy the many advantages of taking a course through JOLT:
+⊷If you are a good candidate, you will enjoy the many advantages of taking a course through our full-time program:

 - Schedule flexibility: Students can access their course at any time, from nearly anywhere they can log on.
 Students only need a computer and Internet access to take online classes.